AdmissionsProspective graduate students can apply for admission to either the Master's or PhD degree track.

 Here is an excellent guide of how to find a good graduate advisor.

 GREThe GRE General Exam is also required for admission.
+The average percentile scores of an admitted student in the Verbal, Quantitative, and Writing are 71, 60, and 60 respectively.
 The GRE Subject Test in Biology is not required, however, scores can be sent to the Marine Biology Graduate Program office.

 Financial SupportStudents in the program are usually supported by Graduate Assistantships from grants of their graduate sponsor, fellowships from external sources, or Teaching Assistantships.
 Students may apply for Teaching Assistantships after being accepted to the program directly with the program and/or with the home department of their sponsor (check with your potential sponsor for more details).